harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 The concentration of potassium ions (K+) is as much as 20 times higher inside the cell then outside.
 Conversely, the fluid outside the cell contains a concentration of sodium ions (Na+) as much as 10 times greater than that within the cell.
 Because of this difference a concentration gradient amenable to flow exists and the Na+/K+ ATPase pump effects the transfer of these two ions pushing out 3 Na+ ions for every 2 K+ ions pumped back into the cell.
 This activity establishes a net charge across the plasma membrane with the interior of the cell being negatively charged with respect to the exterior.

-So with this basic understanding that OCTN2 is a cotransporter of sodium &amp; carnitine and that under normal conditions it is fully saturated and thus unable to benefit further carnitine inflow via Na+/K+ ATPase pump activity, lets examine how insulin overcomes this equilibrium and brings about an increased inflow of carnitine into skeletal muscle.
+So with this basic understanding that OCTN2 is a cotransporter of sodium & carnitine and that under normal conditions it is fully saturated and thus unable to benefit further carnitine inflow via Na+/K+ ATPase pump activity, lets examine how insulin overcomes this equilibrium and brings about an increased inflow of carnitine into skeletal muscle.

 How insulin increases the flow of carnitine into muscle